Simon Weston (MP): Family

 Weston married Mary Lloyd, daughter of John Lloyd, Judge of the High Court of Admiralty, and co founder with Queen Elizabeth Tudor, of the first Protestant College at the University of Oxford.

 Weston's brother-in-law was Chancellor David Yale, spouse of Frances Lloyd, and nephew of Chancellor Thomas Yale of Plas yn Yale, Wales.

 Weston's daughter, Elizabeth Weston, married Robert Ridgeway, 2nd Earl of Londonderry, son of Thomas Ridgeway, 1st Earl of Londonderry, and was a member of the Willoughby family.
+The couple lived at Ridgeway's family seat, Torre Abbey, in Devon.

 Elizabeth was the sister-in-law of Sir Francis Willoughby, son of Sir Percival Willoughby, and the aunt of Francis Willughby, and grandaunt of Duchess Cassandra Willoughby, proprietors of Wollaton Hall.

 Thereafter, Weston lived in relative obscurity, although around 1632 he reached for help to the Secretary of State, Sir John Coke, on behalf of his daughter Elizabeth and her children, who had been deserted and left unsupported by her husband, Robert Ridgeway, 2nd Earl of Londonderry.